Halezmarie/halezmarie/README.md

 # Hello world, I'm Haley Grassi 👋

-* 🧐 Interested in expanding my knowledge on React, Javascript, and Ruby.
+* 🧐 I am interested in expanding my knowledge of JavaScript and React, and I am also beginning to learn Python!
 * 💼 Working on updating my current projects and sending positive vibes out to everyone!
-* 👩‍🏫 Used to be an Elementary Teacher, but now I am a Full Stack Software Engineer💻.
+* 👩‍🏫 Used to be a teacher, but now I am a Full Stack Software Engineer💻.
 * 😁 Fun fact: I have done stand up comedy.
 * ✍🏻 My blog is [here](https://medium.com/@haleymgrassi)!

-## I am currently working on:

-* Data structures and algorithms in JavaScript.
-* Adding more funtionality to Pups R Us.
-* Updating TeaScape, Boogle, and Gameventory to Bootstrap.
-* Front-End Development.
-* Brushing up my skills in React, JavaScript, and TypeScript.
-* Deploying my projects.

  ### Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/haley-grassi0716/)! 😁 I don't bite!